jekyll/jekyll/site/_docs/collections.md

 <div class="note info">
   <h5>Be sure to name your directories correctly</h5>
   <p>
-Note: the folder must be named identically to the collection you defined in your `_config.yml` file, with the addition of the preceding `_` character.
+The folder must be named identically to the collection you defined in your `_config.yml` file, with the addition of the preceding `_` character.
   </p>
 </div>